werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_docker_executor.md

 permalink: advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_docker_executor.html
 ---

-> NOTICE: werf currently supports building images _with the Docker server_ or _without the Docker server_ (in experimental mode).
-This page contains information applicable only to the experimental mode _without the Docker server_.
-For now, only the Dockerfile image builder is available for this mode.
-The Stapel image builder will be available soon.
+> NOTICE: werf supports building images _with the Docker server_ or _with Buildah_.
+This page contains information applicable only to the mode _with Buildah_.
+Buildah supports building either Dockerfile images or stapel images.

 ## 1. Configure GitLab rinner for Kubernetes